bhargavikutty/bhargavikutty/README.md

 - 👋 Hi, I’m Bhargavi
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Datascience and Machine Learning in NIIT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with NIIT for the certification course Advanced data science & machine learning
-- 📫 How to reach me ...
+- 📫 reach me on bhargavikutty1021@gmail.com

 <!---
 bhargavikutty/bhargavikutty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.